credebl/docs/src/content/docs/en/userguide/ui-flow.md

 - Once you select this method, then you have to enter the domain name in the visible text field.
 After submission, the wallet gets associated with the organization.
 Now, you can proceed for the schema creation and other processes.

 ## 2.1.
 Create Schema using W3C standards
 - Now, the next step is to provide the template in which we will be getting the information for the use.
-Schema is nothing but a template of the data, which the user is going to provide for the use.
+- Schema serves as a template that specifies the data fields for credentials, which are stored on a distributed ledger.
 You can reach the Schema creation screen using two ways:
 1) One, You can click directly on the Schema’s tab on the dashboard and can reach the creation screen.
 2) Second, from the organization details screen, You can click on the Schema tab.
-- While creating the schema, you have to enter the Schema name and attributes.
+While creating a schema with W3C standards, you must define the following:
+- **Schema Name**: A unique name for your schema
+- **Attributes**: These are the fields that will appear in the credential based on this schema.
+Each attribute requires:
+        i.
+Attribute Name: The specific name of the data field (e.g., "First Name").
+        ii.
+Data Type: The type of data (e.g., text, number, date).
+        iii.
+Display Name: An optional label for how the attribute will appear in the UI (not mandatory).
+- You can use existing attributes to create new schemas or modify them to create updated versions.
-- You can use already created Schema’s from other organizations by simply switching from organization’s schema to All schema’s option on Schema List.
+- You can also utilize schemas created by other organizations by switching from your organization’s schema list to the All Schemas option.
+- Once the schema is created, it will be registered on the distributed ledger, making it available for use in issuing verifiable credentials within the SSI framework.
+The ledger ensures the schema's immutability and accessibility for future credential issuance.

 ## 2.2.
 Issuance Using W3C standards
 - After the creation of the Organization and wallet, you will proceed to the issuance.
 Now they have to create the schema for the organization.
 Unlike the Indy ledger, we are not able to create the versions of the schema here.